TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/VIP/Jarnath(Folk Hero)/Jarnath Backstory.md

 broke, he trained for a decade.
 He slayed many dragons, including

-stealing the heart from a time dragon named Niadraith, that he used to
+stealing the heart from a time dragon named Niadraith from Scar Lake, that he used to

 grant himself the ability to stop aging.
 He then used this to train for

 20 more years.
 He then went back to reclaim Nether by defeating Othorian

-at Tudolorian.
+at Tulorian.
 But Othorian had gotten stronger too.
 Othorian and

 Jarnath fought for days.
 However Othorian proved superior again, and